 }

 With the Java object ready, we can read the JSON objects and load them as Java objects as illustrated below.
-To simulate a real life situation, we're using a byte stream as input.
+To simulate a real life situation, we're using a byte stream as input with default encoding.
 Also note that the JSON content is saved into a file (which is not usually the case) located in the same directory of the following class.

 import java.io.IOException;